voxpelli/voxpelli.github.com/_posts/2016-07-05-better-handle-npm-modules.md

 }
 ```

-Then profit from a more solid, lean, less annoying dependency workflow!
+Then profit from a more solid dependency workflow and a more happy development team!